-- 3.2.1 Vendor Requirements.
-Each person employed by the Vendor under this agreement shall meet the following minimum requirements: - a.
+- 3.2.1 Contractor Requirements.
+Each person employed by the Contractor under this agreement shall meet the following minimum requirements: - a.
 All personnel shall annually complete Fireline Safety Refresher Training (RT-130) and the Work Capacity Fitness Test (WCFT) at the arduous level. - b.
 All operators shall operate the equipment safely and within the manufacturer's specifications. - c.
-All crewmembers shall have the required Personal Protective Equipment (PPE). - 3.2.2 Work/Rest and Length of Assignment Guidelines.
+All crewmembers shall have the required Personal Protective Equipment (PPE). - d.
+The crew will maintain radio and/or phone connectivity with the local dispatch center.
+The crew will be expected to adhere to hosting unit check-in/check-out procedures in accordance with local dispatch standard operating procedures. - 3.2.2 Work/Rest and Length of Assignment Guidelines.
 Guidelines are for a minimum of 2:1 work/rest ratio.
 Work shifts that exceed 16 hours and/or consecutive days that do not meet the 2:1 work/rest ratio, should be the exception, and no work shift should exceed 24 hours.
 In situations where this does occur, work/rest ratios should be resumed as quickly as possible.
 Shifts exceeding 16 hours must be approved by the Incident Commander.
-For more information on current work/rest guidelines, length of assignment, days off, and other fire business management information, see Chapter 10 of the Standards for Interagency Incident Business Management handbook (SIIBM). - 3.2.3 Emergency Incident Driving.
-The Vendor shall follow the driving regulations and guidelines listed in the SIIBM.
-The SIIBM can be found on the National Wildfire Coordinating Group's website using the following link: http://www.nwcg.gov/pms/pubs/large.html
+For more information on current work/rest guidelines, length of assignment, days off, and other fire business management information, see Chapter 10 of the Standards for Interagency Incident Business Management handbook (SIIBM).